 2015 - Jürgen Klopp was appointed reds boss following the sacking of Brendan Rodgers.
-He has so far led us to three cup finals, generating a great rapport with the crowd.
+He has so far led us to UEFA Champions League glory in Madrid and three other cup finals, generating a great rapport with the crowd.
 On the same day, the departures of Chris Davies, Glen Driscoll and Sean O’Driscoll from the backroom staff were all announced.

 All sitting comfortably